opz0/terraform-gcp-mysql/README.md

 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.

 - 'name' : The name for Cloud mysql instance.
-- 'mysql_conn' :The connection name of the master instance to be used in connection strings.
+- 'connection_name' :The connection name of the master instance to be used in connection strings.
 - 'mysql_user_pass': The password for the default user.
 If not set, a random one will be generated and available in the generated_user_password output variable.
 - 'public_ip_address' : The first public (PRIMARY) IPv4 address assigned for the master instance.
 - 'private_ip_address': The first private (PRIVATE) IPv4 address assigned for the master instance.